 Max Eastley, Takehisa Kosugi, Walter Marchetti and Resonance104.4fm

 Max Eastley is an artist and musician whose sound sculptures play on a balance between the natural environment and human intervention.
 His musical collaborations include the 1975 album New And Rediscovered Musical Instruments with David Toop, produced by Brian Eno.
-His response to the interior of Raven Row will be a meditation on the 18th century Picturesque, achieved with 21st century technology and a ‘Bergsonian’ approach to time.
+His response to the interior of Raven Row was a meditation on the 18th century Picturesque, achieved with 21st century technology and a ‘Bergsonian’ approach to time.

 Takehisa Kosugi is a major figure in modernist sound art.
 In the early 1960s his event pieces were realised by Fluxus in Europe and the USA.
 Kosugi pioneered the development of Japanese experimental music with Group ONGAKU and the Taj Mahal Travellers.
 Since 1977 he has been a composer/performer at Merce Cunningham Dance Company, and became its Music Director in 1995.
 As well as archival material, Kosugi will present a number of works including the sound installation Mano-Dharma, electronic, 1967/2011.